cogentcore/core/README.md

 # TODO

+* blinky cursor causes flicker on resize -- don't blink when resizing ??

-* scrollbars disappear b/c viewbox for kids is not updated to exclude scrollbar, and they overwrite.  need to somehow pass an updated box down during move..
+* specific to tableview: scrollbars disappear b/c viewbox for kids is not updated to exclude scrollbar, and they overwrite.  need to somehow pass an updated box down during move..

 * prefs steadfastly refusing to update contents after method update -- problem is that value-views aren't updating -- only re-rendering.